The best hotels in Stellenbosch

 The shorter Sosyskloof Loop (7 kilometers, 2 to 3 hours) is good for a morning hike with mountain views and river crossings.
 The reserve is fynbos dominated and spring visits from September to October coincide with wildflower blooms.
 Bring water (at least 2 liters per person for the longer trails) and sunscreen.

-Stellenbosch's best neighborhoods
+Stellenbosch's best hotel regions

 Stellenbosch divides into the historic town center with its white-gabled Cape Dutch buildings on Church Street and Dorp Street, the university quarter around Ryneveld Street, and the wine estate corridor stretching west and north toward Franschhoek and Paarl.